LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/encoding_1.rst.txt

 Declares the source file text encoding.
 Requires a :term:`backend Prolog compiler` supporting the chosen encoding.
 When used, this directive must be the first term in the source file in the first line.
-This directive is also supported in files included in a main file using :ref:`directives_include_1` directives.
+This directive is also supported in files included in a main file or in a dynamically created entity using :ref:`directives_include_1` directives.

 The encoding used in a source file (and, in the case of a Unicode encoding, any BOM present) will be used for the intermediate Prolog